Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 ## Data Decoder Operator

 Data Decoder operator is a normal operator.
-It accept the output of `DataReader` as its input, output one or multiple Blobs after some operations.
+It accepts the output of `DataReader` as its input, outputs one or multiple Blobs after some operations.

 In  [ofrecord_decoder_ops.cpp](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/user/ops/ofrecord_decoder_ops.cpp), we can see various decoders for OFRecord data.

-The data processed by our Mini Dataloader is simple, so what MiniDecoder does is very simple.
+The data processed by our Mini Dataloader is simple, so the work done by MiniDecoder is also very simple.
 It just splits two columns data output from `DataReader` into two one-column outputs as `x` and `y`.

 Mini Decoder's Op is registered as: